JDDoesDev/presentations/osmi.md

 - I take medication
   - Better living through chemistry
 - I see a therapist
-  - I'm currently between therapists, but looking.
-Turns out Indiana isn't full of reputable therapists
 - I find outlets.
-Mention community band, becoming active in the community through teaching
+Mention community band, becoming active in the community through teaching and in the drupal community
 - I start the conversation

 Mention not being shy about talking about it.
 People don't need to know the details of your PTSD, but that you're not afraid to mention it in social situations.
 If other people are uncomfortable about it, that's their problem.
 Mention something about talking openly at events.